Techtonica/curriculum/socioeconomic-differences/socioeconomic-differences.md

 ### Motivation

 A person's socioeconomic status can inform their identity, as it affects the community around them and their lived experiences.
 Therefore, there are some shared experiences among people who come from blue-collar backgrounds and move to white-collar jobs.
 The experience can be unsettling, and feel alienating at times, as it might be hard to understand a different workplace environment, and experience potentially negative responses from people around them.
-The purpose of this lesson is to help people recognize what might cause those feelings, and be able to address them when they arise.
+The purpose of covering this topic is to help people recognize what might cause those feelings, and be able to address them when they arise.

 ### Objectives
 Participants will be able to: